-- □ We you to sleep as well as possible thereby being fully rested on the day of your surgery. - Practise the following relaxation method regularly.
+- □ We recommend that you get ready several days before the surgery.
+This will help to sleep as well as possible thereby being fully rested on the day of your surgery. - Practise the following relaxation method regularly.
 Plan to have a daily 15-minute relaxation session, ideally, following your exercises.
-To help you with this exercise, you could use a CD or DVD to guide you while you practise a relaxation technique.
+To help you with this exercise, you could a CD or DVD to guide you while you practise a relaxation technique.